 How to Apply

 Business scholarships are administered through the online system unless otherwise noted.
 Hard-copy applications are not accepted.
 Applications open mid-October and close on February 1 the following year.
 Students fill out one application and the system determines from all possible scholarships which ones are applicable to you.
-This applies to general PSU as well as The School of Business scholarships.
+This applies to general PSU scholarships as well as scholarships offered by The School of Business.
 It is not possible to apply for a specific scholarship.
 You will be automatically assigned to the pool of scholarships that you are eligible for.

 Who Can Apply